shawnwilson2299/Mistri-Ai/README.md

-# Mistri-Ai
+# Mistri-AI

-AI Copilot for field technicians - converts repair manuals into instant voice-powered answers
+Mistri-AI reduces technician diagnosis time by 40% by converting 500-page manuals into instant answers.

+## Status
+🚧 Work in Progress - Building Week 1